 Kenney's last stop was at Elam Fisher's Morgan Creek Kennel in Williamsburg.

 According to the HSUS report, in September 2012, the USDA cited the facility for dogs with swellings and ulcerations on their feet and excessively long toenails -- common problems with dogs forced to stand on wire flooring all day.

 RTV6 is not showing Fisher's face because he is Amish.

 "It has been taken care of," Fisher said.
 "We love our dogs.
 We love our job."

 Fisher told Kenney the kennel is working with the USDA.

-"We're not perfect," Fisher said.
+not perfect," Fisher said.
 "We're doing everything we can and they're satisfied."